Loan terminology and lending 101

 Closed-end credit

-Closed-end credit is a type of loan in which all the funds are lended at once, and all the funds must be paid back.
+Closed-end credit is a type of loan in which all the funds are lent at once, and all the funds must be paid back.
 When the credit extended to you doesn’t have a set term, or end date, it is considered open-end credit.
 Credit cards are an example of open-end credit.
 Closed-end credit, on the other hand, has a set term.
 For instance, many mortgages are repaid over 30 or 15 years, making them a good example of closed-end credit.

 Secured credit card